Jessie1024/Amazon-food-review/README.md

 ![](assets/sentiment_match_in_three_database.png)
 Using the database "bing" we found that most of the words in our review are positive.
 ![](assets/review_bing_sentiment.png)
-Using the database "nrc" here are the top sentiments in general reviews and positive and nehative reviews
+Using the database "nrc" here are the top sentiments in general reviews and positive and negative reviews
 ![](assets/review_nrc_sentiment.png)
 ![](assets/score1review_nrc_sentiment.png)
 ![](assets/score5review_nrc_sentiment.png)

-The next goal is to discover the words most founds in those sentiments.
+The next goal is to discover the words most found in those sentiments.

 sentiments prediction
 --------------------------------------------